 In BGP mode, each node in your cluster establishes a BGP peering session with your network routers, and uses that peering session to advertise the IPs of external cluster services.

-Assuming your routers are configured to support multipath, this enables true load-balancing: the routes published by MetalLB are equivalent to each other, except for their nexthop.
-This means that the routers will use all nexthops together, and load-balance between them.
+Assuming your routers are configured to support multipath, this enables true load balancing: the routes published by MetalLB are equivalent to each other, except for their nexthop.
+This means that the routers will use all nexthops together, and load balance between them.

-Once the packets arrive at the node,
+After the packets arrive at the node,

 kube-proxy is responsible for